 A high-nutrient diet is not about eating less food.
 It is about eating the right foods that contain the most nutrients.

-The best way to get started on a high nutrient diet plan is to speak with a registered dietitian or nutritionist.
+To start a high nutrient diet plan, consult a registered dietitian or nutritionist.
 They can help you create a plan that fits your individual needs and lifestyle.

 This guide aims to help you understand that a high nutrient diet plan will help you boost your health.
 What your body needs and what foods to avoid or not to attain a healthier life plan.